mwaura-wycleaf/Netflix_clone/README.md

 **# Netflix Clone 🎬

-A responsive Netflix clone built to replicate the look and feel of the original Netflix streaming platform.
+A Netflix clone built to replicate the look and feel of the original Netflix streaming platform.
 The project focuses on UI design, layout structure, responsiveness, and front-end interactions.
 It is purely intended for learning and practice.

 ## Project Overview